-The payment provider will need to ensure that you are a real business in order to begin working with you, so don’t be surprised if you are asked a few questions to verify your identity.
+The payment provider will need to ensure that you are a real business to begin working with you, so don’t be surprised if you are asked a few questions to verify your identity.

 From there, it’s simple to get set up with online payments and get started right away.
 Typically, the recipient of your payment will receive an email asking them to provide their information to accept the payment.
-The information they need to provide will vary depending on the payment, but it will likely include logging into their bank account or providing bank account information.
+The information they need to provide will vary depending on the payment provider, but it will likely include logging into their bank account or providing bank account information.